 - flow updates to enable the back-channel training to occur

+[1] Section 5, IEEE Std 802.3.

 ANY OTHER BACKGROUND INFORMATION:

 The following documents are provided as supporting material for this BIRD:

 - "Extending IBIS-AMI to Support Back-Channel Communications", by Marcus Van Ierssel of Snowbush, Kumar Keshavan of Sigrity, Inc., and Ken Willis of Sigrity, Inc., delivered at the IBIS Summit on Feb.
 3, 2011: